n0tseri0us/Ruslan-Rasskazov/README.md

 ### I'm living in Chisinau, Moldova right now, but I'm ready to relocate anytime anywhere in Europe ✈️

 ### And this is my GitHub page, here is my portfolio and previous projects.
-Also you could find my contacts in the bottom of this page.
+Also you could find my contacts in the bottom of this page 🤙

 ___